jrosa770/carp_haproxy/README.md

 #├── 17-others.cfg

-#Every site has it's own file, so you can disable site by changing

-#it's file extension, or appending .disabled, like I do.
+Every site has it's own file, so you can disable site by changing it's file extension, or appending .disabled.
+You can add ad many files as needed to create as many sections you require in your haproxy.conf file.
-Update

 ...

 > HaConf